How to manage an LLC loan

 Missing payments on LLC loans will cost you, as your lender will most likely charge a late payment fee.
 That could be a flat rate or a percentage of your missed payment.
 Some loan terms may specify that both are options, and the lender will charge whichever is greater.

 Beyond that, missing payments will impact your credit score.
-If you ever need to borrow money in the future, a worse credit score means paying more in the form of a higher interest rate.
+If you ever need to borrow money in the future, a lower credit score means paying more in the form of a higher interest rate.

 To make sure you don’t miss a payment, you have some options.
 First, if your lender offers it, establish autopay.
 This allows the lender to automatically draw your monthly payment from one of your business accounts, preventing an inadvertently missed payment.